DiodorEos/Java-Vault/src/chapter_02/README.md

-# 🔖 CHAPTER 2 - DATA, VARIABLES AND CALCULATIOS #
+# 🔖 CHAPTER 2 - DATA, VARIABLES AND CALCULATIONS #

 ## 👁️‍🗨️ Overview ##
 The second chapter is extensive and covers a lot about variables and math: